Capstone-Projects-2023-Spring/project-virtual-pet/documentation/docs/testing/integration-testing.md

 ## Overview

-We will leverage Selenium to complete our integration testing in a semi-automated fasion.
+We will leverage Selenium to complete our integration testing in a semi-automated fashion.
 This integration tests will occur in clean version of our production build, with a clean version of our production database.
 We will reserve a set of user ids in real prod for the purpose of repeating these tests before our final release.
 We are currently constructing our endpoints using Django Rest Framework, which provides a serializer class that we can leverage to load the production database with mock data.
 Django provides a shell environment we can use to import our serializers and load data into the database programatically.
 Therefore, we can pre-prepare a set of scripts and pipe them into the shell using a bash script.
 For example:

 ## Sample Python script for loading data